How to: View and manage releases

 For more information about notifications, see Manage notifications for a team.

-Release Management can send a range of notifications by email to users and administrators.
-In addition, it can send detailed emails that show the status of a release.
+In addition to the range of release notifications, Release Management can send detailed emails that show the status of a release to individual users and to groups of users.
 During a release or after a release has finished (irrespective of whether it was successful), choose the Send Email link on the toolbar of the Logs page

 In the Send release summary mail dialog: